-A Legionnaires’ disease outbreak at Tracey Towers in the Bronx has sickened two people.
+A Legionnaires’ disease outbreak at Tracey Towers in the Bronx has sickened four people.
 The health department is investigating the outbreak and has told residents that they can continue to drink the water.

-Legionnaires’ disease is a severe form of pneumonia that iis not transmitted through person-to-person contact.
+Legionnaires’ disease is a severe form of pneumonia that is not transmitted through person-to-person contact.
 People get this infection when they inhale water droplets that are contaminated with Legionella bacteria.

 If you have been sickened in this outbreak and would like a free consultation with a Legionnaires’ disease lawyer call us at 1 (888) 377-8900 (toll-free), send a text to 612-261-0856, or complete the form below.
 The consultation is free and there is no obligation.